gururajbhupal/ECE3400-Team15/Lab3/index.md

 <img src="Media/Test-Maze.png" width="300"/>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/b-ZRW0ASdzc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The following video shows the information the base station received from the robot.
+The following videos show the information the base station received from the robot.
 It is in the format that is required for the maze GUI to update properly.
-Each line accurately represents the robot's observations on each tile of the maze, as a whole describing the size and wall positions of the entire test maze.
+Each line accurately represents the robot's observations on each tile of the maze, as well as the walls.
 The robot started in the top left corner of the maze (0, 0) while facing downwards.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b-ZRW0ASdzc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qwj-zpVfnow" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>